Biases in galaxy spectral analysis from strong lensing differential magnification effect and correction methods: Discussion and Summary

 \item Correction through ray-tracing method based on the achromatic nature of strong lensing deflection effect can effectively restore source spectral properties.
 However, this correction method relies on the accuracy of lens modeling, as inaccurate models introduce extra biases into the reconstructed source composite spectrum, as discussed in Section \ref{sec5.2:correction_statistics}. \end{enumerate}

 The biases induced by differential magnification effect arise from the interplay between the spatial variation of properties within source galaxies and the magnification gradient in the source plane.
-Consequently, it changes with several factors, including the properties and inclinations of the source galaxy, which can give different spectral distributions in the source plane, as well as the density distribution of lens galaxy and lensing configurations, which make source galaxies undertake different magnification gradients.
+Consequently, it changes with several factors, including the properties and inclinations of the source galaxy, which can give different spectral distributions in the source plane, as well as the density distribution of lens galaxy and lensing configurations, which make source galaxies experience different magnification gradients.
 These factors also add complexity into lens modeling and further influence the correction of such biases.
-In this work, we focus solely on the impact of different lensing configurations and other factors will be investigated in the future.
+In this demonstrative study, we select a single MaNGA galaxy with large radial gradients of spectral properties as source, and a massive elliptical galaxy from TNG-100 as the foreground lens to generate mock systems.
+While we investigate the variation of biases with different lensing configurations by changing source positions, this specific choice of source and lens galaxies can represent an extreme scenario.
+A more comprehensive study to check other factors using more realistic mock lensing systems with different source and lens galaxies is planned for future work.
+Such analysis is important to the statistical study of strongly lensed high-redshift galaxies.
+We also note that galaxies at $z\sim2.0$ are anticipated to exhibit properties different from local galaxies in MaNGA survey.
+Therefore, mock IFU datacubes generated from hydrodynamic simulations, such as TNG, will be valuable for following investigations.

-Both of the two correction methods discussed here utilize the best-fit model from lens modeling procedure.
-In this study, we select an elliptical galaxy from simulations as the lens galaxy in mock lensing systems and exclude substructures within the galaxy and external shear from the large-scale structure, which results in smooth caustics as shown in Fig.\,\ref{Fig3_lensed_image}.
-However, the structure and surrounding environment of lens galaxies in real observations are far more complex.
+Both of the two correction methods discussed here rely on the best-fit model from lens modeling procedure.
+In this study, we exclude substructures within the selected lens galaxy and external shear from the large-scale structure, which results in smooth caustics as shown in Fig.\,\ref{Fig3_lensed_image}.
+However, the structure and surrounding environment of lens galaxies can be far more complex in real observations.
 Therefore, it is necessary to improve the complexity of parametric models or cross-check between different modeling strategies when applying these correction methods to real lensing systems.
-Similar to galaxy-scale strong lensing systems, different magnification also exists in group- and cluster-scale systems, which is inherently much harder to model.
+Similar to galaxy-scale strong lensing systems, differential magnification also presents in group- and cluster-scale systems, the modeling of which is inherently much more complicated.
 However, since sources are typically lensed into multiple arclet images in these systems, it is possible to derive the properties of source galaxies from images located far from the critical lines, which is less biased by the differential magnification effect \citep{Motta2018}.

 Although we focus on the properties derived from lensed spectrum in this work, the differential magnification effect also introduces significant biases into the spectral energy distribution (SED) data that are more available for most strong lensing systems, as already indicated in previous studies \citep[e.g.][]{Blain1999, Zotti2024}.
 As a result, properties of source galaxies from SED fitting can be biased when using uncorrected SED data or those corrected with the average magnification factor derived in a single waveband.
 Additionally, it is important to note here that the lack of detailed corrections can also lead to systematic biases in photometric redshifts, which utilize SED data \citep[e.g.][]{photoz}.